 Table 4-10.
-Past, Present and Reasonably Foreseeable Future Actions Included in Cumulative Impact Analysis
+Past, Present, and Reasonably Foreseeable Future Actions Included in Cumulative Impact Analysis

 Category/Projects Project Description Key Resource Areas with Potential Cumulative Impacts Future Reef Enhancements The reef sites may be further enhanced in the future by adding additional materials such as shell, limestone, reef balls, concrete.
-Short-term, adverse impacts to: Geology and Substrates Marine and Estuarine Fauna, Essential Fish Habitat, and Managed Fish Fisheries and Aquaculture Marine Transportation Long-term, adverse impacts to: Geology and Substrates Marine Transportation Long-term, positive impacts to: Habitats Marine and Estuarine Fauna, Essential Fish Habitat, and Managed Fish Tourism and Recreational Use Aesthetics and Visual Resources Public Health and Safety, Including Flood and Shoreline Protection Fisheries and Aquaculture Shoreline Protection Past and future shoreline protection projects along the shores near project sites Short-term, adverse impacts to: Marsh Creation Potential future marsh creation projects in the vicinity of the artificial reef locations Short-term, adverse impacts to: Geology and Substrates Marine and Estuarine Fauna, Essential Fish Habitat, and Managed Fish Fisheries and Aquaculture Marine Transportation Long-term, adverse impacts to: No applicable impacts identified Long-term, positive impacts to: Geology and Substrates Habitats Marine and Estuarine Fauna, Essential Fish Habitat, and Managed Fish Tourism and Recreational Use Aesthetics and Visual Resources Public Health and Safety, Including Flood and Shoreline Protection Fisheries and Aquaculture
+Short-term, adverse impacts to: Geology and substrates Marine and estuarine fauna, essential fish habitat, and managed fish Fisheries and aquaculture Marine transportation Long-term, adverse impacts to: Geology and substrates Marine transportation Long-term, positive impacts to: Habitats Marine and estuarine fauna, essential fish habitat, and managed fish Tourism and recreational use Aesthetics and visual resources Public health and safety, including flood and shoreline protection fisheries and aquaculture Shoreline Protection Past and future shoreline protection projects along the shores near project sites Short-term, adverse impacts to: Geology and substrates Habitats Wildlife species Long-term, adverse impacts to: No applicable impacts identified Long-term, positive impacts to: Geology and substrates Habitats Tourism and recreational use Public health and safety, including flood and shoreline protection Marsh Creation Potential future marsh creation projects in the vicinity of the artificial reef locations Short-term, adverse impacts to: Geology and substrates Marine and estuarine fauna, essential fish habitat, and managed fish Fisheries and aquaculture Marine transportation Long-term, adverse impacts to: No applicable impacts identified Long-term, positive impacts to: Geology and substrates Habitats Marine and estuarine fauna, essential fish habitat, and managed fish Tourism and recreational use Aesthetics and visual resources Public health and safety, including flood and shoreline protection Fisheries and aquaculture

-The three identified actions (Table 4-10; future reef enhancements, shoreline protection, and marsh creation) and the Proposed Alternative would likely have short-term, adverse impacts to marine and estuarine fauna, essential fish habitat, and managed fish, and fisheries and aquaculture, but would also have long-term benefits to these resources.
-The cumulative effects from the Proposed Alternative and the three identified actions are expected to result in cumulative beneficial impacts to marine and estuarine fauna, essential fish habitat, and managed fish, and fisheries and aquaculture.
+The three identified actions (Table 4-10; future reef enhancements, shoreline protection, and marsh creation) and the Proposed Alternative would likely have short-term, adverse impacts to marine and estuarine fauna, essential fish habitat, and managed fish and fisheries and aquaculture but would also have long-term benefits to these resources.
+The cumulative effects from the Proposed Alternative and the three identified actions are expected to result in cumulative beneficial impacts to marine and estuarine fauna, essential fish habitat, and managed fish and fisheries and aquaculture.